MCP Tools for Design Systems: Practical Workflows for React Teams

 - CLI Reference to compile metadata and run checks

-- MCP Tools to expose that metadata to AI assistants
+- MCP Tools to expose that metadata, findings, Apps, and task workflows to AI assistants

 - Components docs for human review and verification